Shie1ded/seng438_a1_g8/A2/seng438-a2-team_8.md

 # 3 Test cases developed

-**TO ADD, THIS IS WHERE WE WILL PUT OUR EXCEL FILE IN**
+Please see the excel document attached to this repository for specific details on the source code method tested and which partitions each test case covers.

-// write down the name of the test methods and classes.
-Organize the based on the source code method // they test. identify which tests cover which partitions you have explained in the test strategy section //above
+**possibly add link???**

 # 4 How the team work/effort was divided and managed